• Skip to primary navigation

 Recipe origins

 A few decades ago, I came across a book called Sweet Maria’s Italian Cookie Tray: A Cookbook.
 This is a paperback cookbook with no pictures except for some black and white sketched prints.
-As I glanced through some of the recipes, I immediately recognized the simplicity of her Italian cookie recipes, just like the ones my mom used to make.

 Sometimes, I feel that so much emphasis is placed on creating something new, something revolutionary.
 This train of thought can work with some recipes, but it’s best to keep things simple with others.

-So how could I resist a book with the same philosophy as mine?
+So, how could I resist a book with the same philosophy as mine?
 This paperback book has a whole section on biscotti; that is where I found this recipe.

 I made minor changes to this recipe: I substituted the walnuts with almonds and used a little under 1 cup of both sugars (the original recipe calls for 1 cup each).
 I also included candied orange peel as I still have leftovers from my Pastiera Napoletana.